chocolatey/boxstarter/CONTRIBUTING.md

 #### Code Standards and Style

 The existing code base does not strictly adhere to these guidelines but we are working our way towards that.
-Any new code added to the project must adhere to these guidelines _where practically possible_.
 The list is not exhaustive so there may be guidelines missing that we will adhere to or, ask you to adhere to.
 Please bear with us while this list evolves!

+Note that any new code you add _or_ any functions you amend, should also adhere to these guidelines _where practically possible_.
+This allows the code base to be amended in manageable steps.

 * Code should be written with the focus on readability.
 Don't try to squeeze as much code into one line.
 If your code is easier to read over 5 lines than 1, then use 5.
+    * Bracing style is a religious war that we don't want to get into.
+The code base should follow a variant of Kerninghan and Ritchie (often called the One True Brace Style) with one exception, else statements go on a separate line.
+This aids readability.
+        ```
+        function Get-ForceLeader {
+            [CmdletBinding()]
+            param(
+                [string]
+                [ValidateSet( "dark", "light")]
+                $ForceSide
+            )

+            if ($ForceSide -eq "dark") {
+                $name = "Darth Vader"
+            }
+            else {
+                $name = "Luke Skywalker"
+            }

+            $name
+        }
+        ```
     * Make sure you have spaces around any operators as it makes it easier to read (i.e. do `$a = $b`, don't do `$a=$b`)
     * Use formatted string where it would enhance readability (ie. do `"We have {0} things in path {1} on drive {2}:" -f @($a).count, $file.FullName.ToUpper(), $file.PsDrive`; don't do `"We have $(@(a).count) things in path $($file.FullName.ToUpper()) on drive $($file.PSDrive):"`)
+    * Ensure logic statements (ie. if, foreach, do, while, switch etc.) are on separate lines:
+        ```
+        if ($name -eq "Luke Skywalker") {
+            Use-TheForce -Name $name
+        }

+        switch ($name) {
+            "Darth Vader" {
+                Join-TheDarkSide -Name $name
+                break
+            }

+            "Leia Organa" {
+                Use-TheForce -Name $name
+            }
+        }
+        ```
 * Do.
 Not.
 Use.
 Any.
 PowerShell.
 Aliases.
 In.
 Your.
 Code.
 Use the full function or cmdlet name.
 * When calling other functions or cmdlets use the full parameter name.
 Don't rely on position based parameters.
-* When adding new functions ensure you use [Comment Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help) and include examples and parameters.
+* Ensure functions use [Comment Based Help](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_comment_based_help) and include examples and parameters.
-* Only create [Advanced Functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced).
-If you are updating an existing function please make sure you change it to be an advanced function.
+* Functions should only be [Advanced Functions](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_advanced).
+There may be practical reasons as to why your function cannot be an Advanced Function so please add comments in the function Comment Based Help if that is the case.
 * PowerShell function names should follow the `[Verb]-Boxstarter[Noun]` convention.
 If you are updating an existing function please rename it to this format and add an alias for the previous name to ensure backwards compatibility.
-* When declaring function parameters ensure there is a blank line between each parameter declaration.
+* When declaring function parameters ensure each statement is on a separate line and there is a blank line between declarations, for example:

+    ```
+    [Parameter(Mandatory = $true,
+        ValueFromPipeline = $true,
+        ValueFromPipelineByPropertyName = $true)]
+    [ValidateNotNullOrEmpty()]
+    [String[]]
+    $aString,

+    [Parameter(Mandatory = $true)]
+    ...
+    ```

 You can find general PowerShell Coding Guidelines in the [The Unofficial PowerShell Best Practices and Style Guide](https://poshcode.gitbooks.io/powershell-practice-and-style/).